Emergent Coding: History

 Douglas McIlroy at a NATO conference in 1968, observed: "The Software Industry is Not Industrialized" and proposed a software components market with component "distribution by communication link” whereby “even very small components might be profitably marketed".
 McIlroy imagined a "Sears-Roebuck" style catalogue "to have for [his] own were [he] purchasing components."
 McIlroy's proposal did not address how viable developer specialization might come about if we are to turn our "crofters" into "industrialists".
 Specifically, while it is easy for a developer to specialize, it is virtually impossible for them to build a viable business as a specialist.

 In late 1994, Noel Lovisa proposed reversing the integration responsibility as a means of shielding supplier intellectual property, thereby preserving prospects for repeat business, and establishing a workable basis for developer specialization.
 Lovisa founded Code Valley Corp Pty Ltd in May 2000 to create and field a practical software components market based on the principal, releasing a white paper in 2016, and conducting trials of a centralized software components market that same year.
 In June 2018, Lovisa delivered a keynote address at ICSE 2018 in Gothenburg, Sweden which, being the 50th anniversary of the 1968 NATO Software Engineering Conference, was attended by McIlroy and other industry leaders.
 In September 2023, McIlroy extended an invitation to Lovisa to present Emergent Coding at Dartmouth College, New Hampshire.

 In late 2023, Code Valley began trials of a decentralized and fully non-custodial software components market featuring a custom Integrated Development Environment (IDE), over 5000 software components occupying 4 levels of abstraction (Behaviour, Systems, Data, Byte), a Distributed Fault Tracing System (DFT), a peer-to-peer electronic cash payment system, and an interactive catalogue of component prices, data sheets, contract specifications, and reference designs.

-The implementation, itself built with emergent coding, is expected to publicly launch in 2025.
+The implementation, itself built with emergent coding, is expected to publicly launch in late 2026.